cory-weller/BIOL4585/12_plotting_with_ggplot/README.md

 First, let's look at the relationship between sepal length and sepal width.
 Sepals are the green leafy parts at the base of the flower, beneath the petals.

-Plot sepal width on the x-axis and sepal height on the y.
+Plot sepal width on the x-axis and sepal length on the y.
 Note you'll need to match the spelling of the columns in your `data.table` to plot it, otherwise you'll get an error **object not found**.
 We'll want a scatter plot, using `geom_point()`

 ## Dimensions of Plotting